Baseflow/XF-Material-Library/README.md

 Be sure to always match the width and height of the child view to the width and height of the menu.

-De menu is a button by default.
-In the menu sample shown above an image is added to show how it could look like.
+De menu is by default a button.
+In the menu sample shown above the 3 dots is an added image.
+This is one of the possibilities how the menu can look like.

 #### Slider
 Sliders allow users to make selections from a range of values.